 The first in her family to graduate college, Lori earned a scholarship to play Division 1 volleyball at Georgetown University.
 Like many, Lori was introduced to public service as a college student in Washington, D.C.
 After college, she joined former Congressman Marty Meehan’s staff, working her way up to Chief of Staff.
 She deeply enjoyed working to serve her hometown and people across Massachusetts, but she also witnessed firsthand the increasing partisanship that served wealthy special interests instead of families like the one she grew up in.

 Sickened by the deep polarization taking hold of Washington, Lori moved to the private sector as the only female executive at a tech company.
 Her passion for bringing women into leadership positions led her to co-found a women-owned and -operated consulting firm.
 In that role, she advised various companies on business strategy and how to create the ideal conditions for employees – especially women – to thrive.

-Now, serving as a member of the powerful House Committee on Energy and Commerce, Lori is determined to advocate for Bay State residents on pressing issues, including making healthcare more affordable, addressing climate change, protecting kids online, and fighting disinformation in our media.
-To further her ability to weigh in on these issues on behalf of the hardworking families she represents, Lori secured appointments to the Subcommittees on Health, Consumer Protection and Commerce, and Oversight and Investigations.
+Lori successfully ran for Congress in 2018, motivated to return to public service after seeing the Trump administration’s gridlock and lack of accountability.
+Sworn in alongside a historically diverse class of new members, Lori immediately got to work for the people of the Third District.
+Now, as a member of the powerful House Committee on Energy and Commerce, Lori is an advocate for Third District residents, working to expand access to affordable, quality health care, tackle climate change, protect kids online, fight disinformation, and more.
+To further her ability to drive change on behalf of the hardworking families she represents, Lori secured appointments to the Subcommittees on Health, Consumer Protection and Commerce, and Oversight and Investigations.

 | Lori and her husband, Dave, are raising two young girls, Grace and Caroline, while keeping tabs on their three grown stepsons, Thomas, Dean, and Christian.